threefoldfoundation/www_tfnow/content/docs/gitea/index.md

 Git since then has become a standard for developers to use globally and many commercial (centralized) versions of the software have been created.
 Github (acquired by Microsoft) and Gitlab being well known service providers of Git services.

-Powerful alternative to e.g. centralized Github.
+In the end, it is a powerful alternative to e.g. centralized Github.

 - More info see https://gitea.io/

+## Why use Gitea?

+Coming soon ...

-## How to Deploy ?
+## How to Deploy

 The widget on the TF Marketplace allows you to deploy a Gitea instance by answering a few questions: